 WALT learn new vocabulary and use it through the day.
 WALT ask questions to find out more and to check they understand what has been said to them.
-WALT articulate our ideas and thoughts in well-formed sentences.
+WALT articulate their ideas and thoughts in wellformed sentences.

 WALT connect one idea or action to another using a range of connectives.